alexfernandez/deployment/README.md

 In this case you will see the output of all deployment phases, and the result.

+#### Keeping It Running

+Ideally you should start your deployment server when your system starts up.

+Ubuntu: in samples/upstart-deployment-server.conf you have a sample Upstart task to start your deployment server running and keep it running.

 ### API

 You can also start a deployment using the API: